albinekb/PortButler/README.md

 - Currently hard-coded to look at servers between `2999-4999`
 - Checks servers using `netstat`, very fast
-- Loads page in `WKWebView` to get title, webview is destroyed after to save memory
+- Loads page in `WKWebView` to get title, webview is destroyed when done to save memory

 # Installing